Superbition/Celestte-Docs/docs/security/hashing.md

 The Polyel registration and authentication system will by default use ` argon2id` as the hashing algorithm to handle passwords, ` argon2id` is also the default set within the hashing configuration file.

-<div class="warnMsg">As Polyel by default will use the Argon2id hashing algorithm, PHP 7.3.0 is required</div>
+<div class="warnMsg">Polyel by default will use the Argon2id hashing algorithm, meaning PHP 7.3.0+ is required</div>

 ## Configuration